Asthma - Improving Health in Communities and Schools

 EPA mobilizes the following groups to identify and use the most effective community-based strategies for improving health outcomes for asthma and delivering high-quality asthma care to everyone in need:

-Our goal is to ensure that environmental management of asthma triggers is integrated into overall asthma education programs.
+Our goal is to ensure that the management of environmental asthma triggers is integrated into overall asthma education programs.

 Since asthma affects so many children, asthma management should be a priority for every school!
 Controlling asthma as part of a comprehensive indoor air quality (IAQ) management program can lead to reduced absenteeism and increased student performance for students and staff.
 Follow the tips below to reduce asthma triggers and create a healthy indoor environment in your school.